natibek/erys/README.md

 ### Opening Exising Notebooks

-**`Erys`** Erys can open various notebook format versions and always saves notebooks using format version 4.5.
+**`Erys`** Erys can open various notebook format versions and saves notebooks using format version 4.5.

 > Do share problems with loading different notebook formats :)